 Our property was purchased with the intention of bringing together folks who share the belief that our own growth and our relationship with nature are irrevocably intertwined.

-Although we've only just opened our doors as of Fall 2022, the idea behind Basecamp has been brewing in the mind of Perry Cohen - founder of BCBF and its sibling organization, The Venture Out Project - for many years.
+Although we've only just opened our doors as of Fall 2022, the idea behind Basecamp has been brewing in the mind of Perry (he/him) - founder of BCBF and its sibling organization, The Venture Out Project - for many years.

 Perry founded The Venture Out Project in 2015 with the goal of bringing instructional backcountry education to LGBTQ+ communities across the country.
 After leading countless outdoor adventures, the TVOP team realized their mission had changed; they weren't just helping folks to build a foundational understanding of outdoor recreation -